vapor/docs/3.0/docs/redis/basics.md

 # Redis basic usage

 To interact with Redis, you first need to construct a Redis client.
-The Redis library primarily supports [TCP sockets](../sockets/tcp-client.md).
+The Redis library primarily supports TCP sockets.

-This requires a hostname, port and [Worker](../async/eventloop.md).
+This requires a hostname, port and worker.
 The eventloop will be used for Redis' Socket.
 The hostname and port have a default.
 The hostname is defaulted to `localhost`, and the port to Redis' default port `6379`.

 ```swift
 let client = try RedisClient.connect(on: worker) // Future<RedisClient>
 ```

-The `connect` method will return a [Future](../async/futures.md) containing the TCP based Redis Client.
+The `connect` method will return a future containing the TCP based Redis Client.

 ## Redis Data Types